Exceptional-Khoi/tp/docs/UserGuide.md

 ## Introduction
 ### FitChasers User Guide
 FitChasers is a desktop app for managing your fitness journey, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ss can help you track workouts, monitor weight progress, and achieve your fitness goals faster than traditional GUI apps.
+If you can type fast, FitChasers can help you track workouts, monitor weight progress, and achieve your fitness goals faster than traditional GUI apps.

 ### Interface Display (Console Width)